Books over iPads!

 I fostered a community of teachers, parents, librarians, and homeschoolers around our shared mission to make learning engaging and accessible.

-Ad marketing has been highly successful, with a strong 7% conversion rate, a low 0.05% return rate, and sustainable net margins of 15%.
-The business continues to grow steadily, supported by partners who now manage day-to-day operations.
+AI tools and agents played a pivotal role throughout the journey—from book creation and marketing to inventory management.
+Our AI-driven ad campaigns have been highly effective, achieving a 7% conversion rate, a minimal 0.05% return rate, and sustainable net margins of 15%.
+The business continues to grow steadily, now supported by overseas partners and AI systems that streamline day-to-day operations.

 "Parents, teachers, and librarians have raved about the new real-world books.
 Some consider them game-changers for kids with short attention spans, especially in the age of AI."